-Maureen Carter is creator of the critically acclaimed DS Bev Morriss crime series and now writes a new police procedural featuring two female protagonists: a play-it-by-the-book DI and a reporter who writes her own rule book as well as news stories . . .
+Maureen Carter is creator of the critically acclaimed DS Bev Morriss crime novels and also writes a police series featuring two female protagonists.
+Sarah Quinn's a play-it-by-the-book DI; Caroline King's a TV reporter whose rule book is . . . adaptable.

 WHAT CRITICS AND WRITERS SAY ON CARTER

 MAUREEN CARTER IS A WRITER OF REAL CLASS . . .
 IF THERE